casparderksen/docker-wildfly/README.md

 Newer versions of Java 8 and higher should respect CPU and memory limits.
 To use all available heap configured from a container orchestrator, specify the following JVM option: `-XX:MaxRAMFraction=1`.
-In order to ensure sufficient entropy, following JVM option is added by default: `-Djava.security.egd=file:/dev/./urandom`.

-## Remote debugging

-The `JAVA_TOOL_OPTIONS` environment variable can be specified to set Java command line options without altering the container image.
-To enable remote debugging in a Docker container, start the container with the following environment variable:

-    JAVA_TOOL_OPTIONS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005

 # Security

 ## TLS certificate

 A self-signed certificate is stored in `$JBOSS_HOME/standalone/configuration/security/keystore.jks`.
-For production, replace the certificate with a proper certificate from a bind mount.
+For production, replace the certificate with a proper certificate.

 ## Admin user